KaduMelo/KaduMelo/README.md

 ### Hellooo! 👋 Welcome to my profile

-My name is Carlos Eduardo and I'm  Full-Stack Development Student at {GT}
+My name is Carlos Eduardo and I'm  Full-Stack Development Student!!

 - 💛 In love with Python